sstangl/openpowerlifting/docs/how-to-add-a-meet.md

   - The next column should contain the name of the meet you are adding (e.g. `2000 USPF National Powerlifting and Bench Press Championships`).
 2. Save the file as `meet.csv`in its own folder (you will be saving the next two files into the same folder).

-For meets that are in pounds:
-1. Change anything `Kg` to `LBS`.
-2. Once completed with step two of part two open Ubuntu and go to the directory you just added
-- Go to the federation's directory for which you are trying to add a meet.
-  - Type: `cd openpowerlifting`
-  - Type: `cd meet-data`
-  - Type: `cd ${FEDNAME}`
-- Go to the directory you just added.
-  - Type: `cd ${DIRNAME}`
-3. Run `../../../scripts/csv-tokg entries.csv`
-4. Run `../../../scripts/fix-weightclasses entries.csv`

 ### Step 2: Creating the `entries.csv` file (In Excel, LibreOffice, or another spreadsheet program)
 1. Use the following format for creating the `entries.csv` file.
 Order of the columns does not matter, but the order below is most convenient
 - In the first row: